youjunwon1/hybridize_two_differently_trained-GPT-2_models/README.md

-#"Crossbreeding an AI trained to always critique with a general AI"
+# breeding an AI trained to always critique with a general AI.